antonmi/Strom/README.md

 ```

 The round-robin mixer first adds labels to each event in order to now from which stream comes a number.
 Then it mixes streams.
-The last transformer will wait until it has numbers from both streams and then emit a pair of events.
+The last transformer will wait until it has numbers from both streams and then emits a pair of events.

 ```elixir
 defmodule RoundRobinMixer do